AndreWohnsland/CocktailBerry-Addons/README.md

 Quickly switch between different presets and enjoy the flexibility of CocktailBerry.
 You can access the GUI as soon as you installed the addon over the addon GUI.

+### ❔❕ Glass Detection

+This addon adds the option to detect the glass and only start the recipe, if a glass is placed.
+It need's some sort of detection hardware, which emits a signal (low or high works) if a glass is detected.
+This can be a IR sensor, a switch or whatever you like, as long as it emits the signal on detection and the inverse on no detection.
+The signal needs to be send at one given GPIO pin, which can be configured over the GUI.

 ## Development

 To get started go to the documentation for the [CocktailBerry addons](https://cocktailberry.readthedocs.io/addons/).